AmberThrall/notes/content/Papers/The structure and stability of persistence modules.md

 That is, the persistence measure $\mu_\bb{V}$ is the number of copies of $\bb{I}[b,c]$ in the interval decomposition of $\bb{V}_{a,b,c,d}$.

-This measure is easy to calculate on interval modules.
+This "measure" is easy to calculate on interval modules.

 > [!prp] Proposition 2.1
 > Let $\bb{V}=\bb{I}^J$ where $J=(p^*,q^*)$ is a real interval.
 Let $R=[a,b]\times[c,d]$ where $a<b\le c<d$.
 Then